Take a Strategic Approach to Your Retirement Planning Today

 Invest your money in the markets, adjusting your asset allocation as you get older.

-While a regular investment account doesn’t have the tax advantages of tax-deferred or tax-exempt accounts, as CNN Money points out, there are limits on how much money you can put into them each year.
+While a regular investment account doesn’t have the tax advantages of tax-deferred or tax-exempt accounts, there are limits on how much money you can put into them each year.
 Not so with private investment accounts.
-CNN’s experts advise a mix of stocks and bonds.
+Experts advise a mix of stocks and bonds.

 Determine Your Sources of Post-Retirement Income